PurCL/ProSec/README.md

 # ProSec

-Code repo for the paper [SecAlign: Fortifying Code LLMs with Proactive Security Alignment]().
+Code repo for the paper [ProSec: Fortifying Code LLMs with Proactive Security Alignment]().